janhove/janhove.github.io/_posts/2021-06-29-posttreatment.md

 To appreciate this,
 let's simulate some data.
-The function `case1()` defined in the next code snippet generates a dataset corersponding to Case 1.
+The function `case1()` defined in the next code snippet generates a dataset corresponding to Case 1.
 The parameter `beta_xy` specifies the coefficient of the influence of `x` on `y`; the goal of the analysis is to estimate the value of this parameter from the data.